Jimmy Bennett: Sexual assault allegations against Asia Argento

 According to documents obtained by The New York Times, a $380,000 settlement was made between Bennett and actress Asia Argento after Bennett claimed that Argento sexually assaulted him in a California hotel room in 2013, when he was 17 and Argento was 37.
 Bennett said that after the encounter he began to feel "extremely confused, mortified, and disgusted".

 Bennett's lawyer wrote that in the years after the incident, Bennett was so traumatized that his job performance, income, and mental health declined.
-They first met when Bennett played Argento's son in the 2004 film The Heart Is Deceitful Above All Things when Bennett was seven years old.
+They first met when Bennett played Argento's son in the 2004 film The Heart Is Deceitful Above All Things when Bennett was 7 years old and she was 28.
 He notified Argento that he intended to sue in November 2017, shortly after she went public with rape accusations against Harvey Weinstein.
 Argento countered that Bennett "sexually attacked" her, and that her partner Anthony Bourdain had arranged to pay $380,000 as part of the settlement.

+Following Argento's denials, a photograph of her topless in bed with Bennett was published, as well as her alleged admission of sex with him in text messages to model Rain Dove.
+In the screenshots, Argento reputedly stated: "I had sex with him it felt weird.
+I didn't know he was a minor until the shakedown letter."
+Dove confirmed in a statement that they had provided the texts to police in response to Argento's apparent admission to "sexual engagement with a minor ... which is an illegal act that can qualify as statutory rape," as well as "receiving continued nude images without reporting/blocking the account/written rejection/or action."

+In August 2018, the actress Rose McGowan spoke out in support of Bennett.
+She wrote to Argento: "You were my friend.
+I loved you.
+I really hope you find your way through this process to rehabilitation and betterment.
+Do the right thing.
+Be honest.
+Be fair.
+Let justice stay its course. [...] be the person you wish Harvey could have been."

-Bennett and his lawyer, Gordon Sattro, are working with a Los Angeles County Sheriff's investigation regarding the claims of sexual assault against Argento.
+In a letter published online in September, Argento's attorney admitted there was a sexual encounter, but claimed Bennett "sexually attacked" Argento.
+As of September 2018, Bennett and his lawyer Gordon Sattro were working with a Los Angeles County Sheriff's investigation regarding the claims of sexual assault against Argento.